-- P1) Large exposures are calculated using the sum of the nominal amounts before the application of the risk weighting and credit conversion factors for: - (a) On-balance sheet claims - (b) Guarantees and other contingent claims; and - (c) Potential claims in the case of undrawn facilities. - 92) In case of syndicated facilities, the nominal amount would include only the bank's share of the syndication and any amounts for which binding commitments from other financial institutions is not available.
+- 92) Large exposures are calculated using the sum of the nominal amounts before the application of the risk weighting and credit conversion factors for: - (a) On-balance sheet claims - (b) Guarantees and other contingent claims; and - (c) Potential claims in the case of undrawn facilities. - 93) In case of syndicated facilities, the nominal amount would include only the bank's share of the syndication and any amounts for which binding commitments from other financial institutions is not available.
 Where a binding commitment is available, that amount would be excluded in calculation of the large exposures.
-For details and limits on large exposure, please refer to CM-4.4 & CM-4.5 - 93) All exposures to the same counterparty should be aggregated. - Any exposure which represents 10% or more of the bank's consolidated capital base should be reported.
+For full details and limits on large exposure, please refer to CM-4.1 to CM-4.9. - 94) All exposures to the same counterparty should be aggregated. - Any exposure which represents 10% or more of the bank's consolidated capital base should be reported.
 If all exposures are below 10% of the bank's consolidated capital base, report the 25 largest exposures.
-Where the bank has only a few number of exposures representing 10% or more of its capital base, then the next largest exposures should be reported upto 25 counterparties.
+Where the bank has only a few number of exposures representing 10% or more of its capital base, then the next largest exposures should be reported up\to 25 counterparties.